 Capital Nursing and Rehabilitation Center is a large facility located in Raleigh, North Carolina.
 With an overall grade of C, this is likely a decent facility.
-This grade is not too far off the city grade for Raleigh, which is a B-.
-One of the highlights of this nursing home's profile is its strong inspection grade, which we will address in the next section.
+This grade was right in line with the city grade in Raleigh, which admittedly is admittedly a little below average nationally.
+One of the better aspects of this nursing home's report card is its strong inspection grade, which is addressed in the next section.

 Capital Nursing and Rehabilitation Center